Skip to main content

 Internal Area Calculations

-A Measured Building Survey provides an accurate record of building structure, architectural features, heights and services delivered as either 2D or 3D outputs which can include Floor plans, Elevations, roof plans and Sections.
+A Measured Building Survey provides an accurate record of a building's position & structure, architectural features, heights and services delivered as either 2D or 3D outputs which can include Floor plans, Elevations, roof plans and Sections.
 Data can be Locally or OS referenced, dependent on your requirements.

 We collaborate with Architects, Property Developers and Owners on a variety of projects from private residences to large commercial and heritage buildings.

-Whether your project is an extension to an existing property, planning applications, refurbishment or a complete retrofit, we can provide bespoke measurement outputs to suit any level of detail without compromising accuracy.
+Whether your project is an extension to an existing property, planning application, refurbishment or a complete retrofit, we can provide bespoke measurement outputs to suit any level of detail without compromising accuracy.

 REQUEST A QUOTE